 For Immediate Release:

 About the CCDL: The Connecticut Citizens Defense League was formed in 2009 by a small group of concerned citizens as a non-partisan organization to advocate second amendment rights in the state of Connecticut.
-Since their founding, the group has grown to over 19.000 members across the state.
+Since their founding, the group has grown to nearly 27,000 members from across the state.

-Thanks to this large supportive base across the state the CCDL has become a fixture at the Capitol, and well-recognized by committees that see firearms related bills.
+Thanks to this large supportive base, the CCDL has become a fixture at the state capitol, and well-recognized by committees that see firearms related bills.

 As the go-to organization in the state they are consulted regularly by lawmakers who have questions and concerns about pending legislation or existing laws.
-For more information on the CCDL please visit www.ccdl.us
+For more information on the CCDL please visit: http://www.ccdl.us